Support Us

 Five Great Events for the Opening of The Stove

-Open House sees The Stove Network populating The Stove at 100 High Street for the first time since building works began last year, and welcomes the town and the wider network to stop by, get involved in and experience some of what we hope to bring into Dumfries’ town centre.
-Open House is a series of very different events that will show the versatility of The Stove as a physical space and the ambition of the project for the town centre.
+Open House sees The Stove Network populating The Stove at 100 High Street for the first time since building works began last year.
+It welcomes the town and the wider network to stop by, get involved, and experience some of what we hope to bring to Dumfries’ town centre.
+Open House is a series of varied events designed to showcase both The Stove’s versatility as a physical space and the ambition of the project for the town centre.

-We kick off with the third annual Dumfries Music Conference on 24th and 25th April.
-As in previous years, DMC2015 will feature workshops, talks, film, live music, expert opinion and creative collaboration.
-Through a collection of brilliant partners and guests, we hope to educate, inspire and entertain.
-DMC2015 will mark the official opening of The Stove Building at 100 High Street.
-In celebration of this we are going to fill the entire building with colour, music and people.
-Full details will be made available here as they are announced!
+We begin with the third annual Dumfries Music Conference (DMC) on 24th and 25th April.
+As in previous years, DMC 2015 will feature workshops, talks, film, live music, expert opinion, and creative collaboration.
+Through a collection of brilliant partners and guests, we hope to educate, inspire, and entertain.
+DMC 2015 will mark the official opening of The Stove Building at 100 High Street.
+In celebration of this, we are going to fill the entire building with colour, music, and people.

-On 28th April The Stove hosts Open Mouth – a day of spoken word, performance and cooking.
-During the day The Stove building will hold workshops for school students before then moving into a performance workshop from 5pm.
-A public performance starts at 7pm featuring Moffat based Sarah Indigo and other performers from the Scottish spoken word scene and young people who have attended the daytime workshops.
-Full details available here
+On 28th April, The Stove hosts Open Mouth—a day of spoken word, performance, and cooking.
+During the day, The Stove building will hold workshops for school students, followed by a performance workshop at 5pm.
+A public performance begins at 7pm, featuring Moffat-based Sarah Indigo alongside other performers from the Scottish spoken word scene, as well as young people who have attended the daytime workshops.

-Open Mouth is specially created and delivered for The Stove Network by Sarah Indigo, Eryl Shields and Open Jar Collective
+Open Mouth has been specially created and delivered for The Stove Network by Sarah Indigo, Eryl Shields, and Open Jar Collective.

-29th April sees House Warming – an open invite (12.30pm-4.30pm) to come and see The Stove building, have a chat and make a T-shirt.
+On 29th April, House Warming invites everyone to drop by (12:30pm–4:30pm) to explore The Stove building, have a chat, and make a T-shirt.

-From 6pm there will be a Stove Members Gathering, which will include a public bonfire, and Bannock making in the town square with Open Jar from 7.30pm.
-More details available here.
+From 6pm, there will be a Stove Members Gathering, featuring a public bonfire and Bannock-making in the town square with Open Jar from 7:30pm.

-At 7pm on Saturday 2nd May come to The Stove for the public launch of HAME, an impressionistic journey through Dumfries & Galloway voiced by those who call it home.
-Film, voice, field recording and subtle music intermingle and connect across 2 floors and out into the High Street of Dumfries.
+At 7pm on Saturday, 2nd May, join us at The Stove for the public launch of HAME, an impressionistic journey through Dumfries & Galloway, voiced by those who call it home.
+Film, voice, field recordings, and subtle music will intermingle and connect across two floors and extend into Dumfries High Street.

-HAME is a film and sound installation by artists Mark Lyken and Emma Dove, specially commissioned for the opening of The Stove at 100 High St, Dumfries.
+HAME is a film and sound installation by artists Mark Lyken and Emma Dove, specially commissioned for the opening of The Stove at 100 High Street, Dumfries.

 HAME Title Banner lowres

-(until mid June) you are invited to Drop-In @ The Stove – pop in for a brew and a blether about The Stove and the town…. what would you like to see The Stove doing?
+What would you like to see The Stove doing?
 What are your ideas for the town centre?
 What would you like to do at The Stove?
-We’ll be open and we’d love to hear your ideas!
-Drop In will run from 12 noon till 6pm every Tuesday, so just drop in on your way past!
-More details available here
+We’ll be open, and we’d love to hear your ideas!
+Drop-In will run from 12 noon to 6pm every Tuesday, so just drop in as you pass by.

 Categories